 Promote and design cities as healthy, safe and productive environments through the use of smart technologies and evidence based design.

 For the first time in the history of civilization there are now more people living in cities than rural localities.
 Significant population growth is intensifying this transition and placing pressure on our cities.
 For example in Australia the population is projected to almost double between 2010 and 2050.
 As part of a Smart Cities agenda there is an increasing need for data driven evidence computer planning tools to support communities, planners, policy-makers in envisioning sustainable, productive and resilient cities.
-Collaborative planning support system (PSS) tools such as the open source Online What if?
-(OWI) PSS tool can be used to explore a myriad of future possibilities.
+Collaborative planning support system (PSS) tools can be used to explore a myriad of future possibilities.
 Planners and other key actors involved in shaping our cities can create, explore land suitability, land demand and land use allocation scenario for both municipalities and metropolitan areas.
 Professor Pettit has been leading the developing and application of the Online What if?
 PSS and has been working the Western Australia Department of Planning in exploring an envelope of future land use scenarios for Perth to Peel metropolitan region using the OWI PSS (Pettit et al. , 2013,2015).
 The use of scenario planning tools such as What if? offer exciting possibilities in assisting cities plan for their sustainable, productive and resilient future.

 This industry-based research project discusses and evaluates media architecture and media facades in the context of public transport embedded with digital technology (ICT technology).
 It is expensive, politically difficult and time consuming to build new train lines, bus routes and public transport systems.
 In contrast the efficiency of existing systems can be improved through better transport passenger information.
 This project proposes a prototype for the delivery of transport information via retrofitting transport stops with sensors, screens, computing components and ICT technologies that collect data within the public transport system, use the data to generate information about the system and feed them back to passengers via personal screens (smart phones) or public screens (media facades).
 Such feedback systemscreate info-rich interfaces to help make informed travel decisions.
 The findings of this investigation where communicated via the book ‘Infostructure – A transport research project’, (Freerange Press, 2012) and an edited book ‘Interchanging – Future Scenarios for Responsive Transport Infrastructure Design’ (Spurbuch, 2014).